STharHtet/grp1/Use Cases/use-case-23.md

 ### Trigger

-The population data in the World database must be accessible for the system to utilize.
+The organization requests the demographic researcher to make a report about comparing urban and rural population in each continent

 ## MAIN SUCCESS SCENARIO